 Trevor Connor 02:25

-Rob Pickels 03:28
+Rob Pickels 03:46

-Yeah, and I think part of the goal here is to create that discussion, right, create an opportunity for people to kind of share how they have gotten through this, how they feel about it.
-It’s gonna be a lot of anecdotal and this, maybe not quite as much research as we would normally do.
-But I think it’d be fun.
-Yeah, and I think the saving grace is these are anecdotal, they’re discussions, but they’re discussions among three people who I like to think we kind of know what we’re talking about where we’re founded in science and everything else.
-So, you know, hopefully we don’t spew too much BS and if we do our apologies, this is a discussion kind of a lot of personal experience in this one.
+Yeah, and I think the saving grace is that these are anecdotal, they’re discussions, but they’re discussions among three people who I like to think we kind of know what we’re talking about, we’re founded in science and everything else so, you know, hopefully we don’t spew too much BS and if we do, our apologies, this is a discussion kind of a lot of personal experience in this one.

 Trevor Connor 04:08

-So grant has called this our potluck discussions.
+So Grant has called this our “Potluck Discussions”.

 Grant Holicky 04:11

-Yeah, everybody’s bringing a little something to the table and hopefully we get a meal out of it in
+Yeah, everybody’s bringing a little something to the table and hopefully we get a meal out of it in the end.

-Rob Pickels 04:17
+Rob Pickels 04:16

 Grant Holicky 04:20